brianfoshee/exercism-submissions/ruby/food-chain/README.md

 # Food Chain

-Write a program that outputs the lyrics of the song 'I Know an Old Lady Who Swallowed a Fly'
+Write a program that generates the lyrics of the song 'I Know an Old Lady Who Swallowed a Fly'

+Write a program that generates the lyrics to the song "I know an old lady who swallowed a fly".
+While you could copy/paste the lyrics, or read them from a file, this problem is much more interesting if you approach it algorithmically.

 This is a [cumulative song](http://en.wikipedia.org/wiki/Cumulative_song) of unknown origin.